Georgantas/dangerous-maze/README.md

 # Problem
 ## Description
-Our hero is trapped in a maze once again.
-This time it's worse: There's mud up to our hero's knees, and there are monsters in the maze!
+Our hero is trapped in a maze.
+There's mud up to our hero's knees, and there are monsters in the maze!
 You must find a path so our hero can savely escape!

 ## Input
 Our input is an ASCII-map of a maze.
 The map uses the following characters:
 * '#' for wall - Our hero may not move here